ivanvoitovych/tour-of-heroes/step-9.md

 Viewi\App::handle();
 ```

 Now we are ready to create API endpoints.
 Let's do this.
-First le'ts add a 404 route for all the `/api/*` requests:
+First, let's add a 404 route for all the `/api/*` requests:

 ```php
 // 404